 This is the third post in a series that discusses ways in which healthcare marketers can drive success in today’s evolving healthcare landscape.
 Take a look back at our first post about partnering with the engagement center and second post about understanding healthcare marketing financials.
+The fourth post shares how to get started with nurturing in healthcare.

 Marketers of all industries have to communicate with top executives in order to secure budgets, sign off on execution tactics, and show marketing ROI as it relates to organization-wide success.
 In healthcare, an industry where marketers are faced with digital marketing pushback and shrinking budgets, it is absolutely critical to demonstrate the impact marketing has on overall profit.